This article was originally published on Medium.

 - How are those data points tracked once the contract is executed?
 Does the legal team have visibility into that?
 What about other teams that may need access to the important pieces of a contract relevant to them (Operations?
 Support?
 HR?)?

-Having a framework for how these agreements flow within your business including goals for the ideal workflow and documentation are a must if you want to really begin streamlining these types of processes inside your business.
+Having a framework for how these agreements flow within your business and having goals for the ideal workflow and documentation are a must if you want to really begin streamlining these types of processes inside your business.

 Our customers here at PactSafe have seen returns in the hundreds of thousands by having an amazing approach to how these flows can and should work within their business.
 The best part?
 It makes your customers’, employees’, and partners’ lives easier when contracts are more native, digital, and mobile-first because they’re populated by data, not documents.
-We believe this is the future, and it’s why we created the Contract Execution Platform.
+We believe this is the future, and it’s why we created our High-Velocity Acceptance platform for contracts.